How to Select the Best Dog GPS Tracker

 Battery Life Testing Results

-I tested typical battery life for the Fi Series 3, Whistle Go Explore 2.0 and Tractive Dog 6.
-Keep in mind that my test is only really accurate for my location (Pioneer Valley of western Massachusetts), my dog's activity, my traveling, and my phone (Samsung Android on AT&T).
+I tested typical battery life for the Fi Series 3, Whistle and Tractive Dog 6.
+Keep in mind that my test is only accurate for my location (Pioneer Valley of western Massachusetts), my dog's activity, my traveling, and my phone (Samsung Android on AT&T).

 Figure 1: Battery life test of Fi 3, Whistle Go Explore 2.0 and Tractive Dog 6 at home.

 A few notes on my testing.
 The first day I was away from home for 12+ hours.
 The drop in battery life on 5/28, 29 and 31 was due to increased testing of Lost Dog Mode.
 All other days, my dog was at home and included 2 to 4 hours away from home each day.
-Whistle was set to Standard Location Alert Frequency.
+Whistle is now discontinued.
+I plan to add a new chart this fall with Fi 3+, Fi Mini and Tractive Dog 6.

-I conducted one battery life test for Fi 3 and Tractive Dog 6 while on a five day camping trip.
+As predicted Fi had much better battery life than Tractive on both trips.
+But there is a lot of variability in the results between trips.
+In Test 1, the Fi 3 drained almost as much as the Tractive in Test 2.
 When traveling, you should expect more variability in battery life.
 The battery will drain more quickly if you are driving, your dog is very active or you are in an area with poor cell service.

 I am still testing how quickly the battery will drain in Lost Dog Mode.
 I will update this article after more testing.